Akathist: Matins of the Akathist (Slavic and Greek monastery use)

+Indulgence

+The Enchiridion Indulgentiarum of 2004 confirmed the plenary indulgence on condition that it is recited piously in a church or oratory (even alone), in a family, religious community, an association of Christ's faithful or, more generally, in a meeting of a plurality of people who come together honestly for this purpose.
+In other circumstances, partial indulgence is permitted.

 Icons

-There are also several icons of the Theotokos which are known by the title of "Akathist":
+There are three miraculous icons of the Theotokos on Mount Athos, which are known by the title of "Akathist":

+Dionysiou

+This icon "Panagia of the Salutations the Myrrhgusher" is in a chapel of the Dionysiou Monastery where the Akathist is sung daily before it.
+The inscription on the back of the icon states it was a gift to Saint Dionysius by Emperor Alexios III Komnenos, upon his visit to Trebizond in Asia Minor.
+According to tradition, this is the icon that Patriarch Sergius carried in procession around the walls of Constantinople in 626 A.D. when the city was attacked by the Persians and Avars.

 Hilandar

-The Icon of the Theotokos "Of the Akathist" is on the iconostasis of Hilandar Monastery on Mount Athos.
+The icon of the Theotokos "Of the Akathist" is on the iconostasis of Hilandar Monastery.
 In 1837 a fire occurred at this monastery, and the monks were chanting the Akathist Hymn in front of this icon.
 Though the fire caused great destruction around it the icon itself remained untouched by the flames.

 The feast day of the Icon of the Theotokos "Akathist-Hilandar" is celebrated on January 12 (for those churches which follow the Julian Calendar January 12 falls on January 25 of the modern Gregorian Calendar).

 Zographou

-A similar icon is venerated in the Monastery of Zographou, also on Mount Athos.
+A similar icon is venerated in the Monastery of Zographou.
 The feast day of the Icon of the Theotokos "Akathist-Zographou" is celebrated on October 10 (October 23).